garrandall/popular-music-data/tracks/soldier-destiny-s-child-t-i--lil-wayne.md

 Walk the streets five deep with nothin' less than a stack And 80 carats on my chest provides a special attraction 50 G's in my jeans plus the dough from the wallet
-It's a reason i'm the king girl, I know what you like, come on
+It's a reason I'm the king girl, I know what you like, come on

 If your status ain't hood